 I flew and reviewed American Airlines Flagship First Class flight from Dallas DFW Airport to Hong Kong HKG on their Boeing 777-300ER at the end of August 2017.

 After being seated and waiting for the flight to fill up, I was offered a glass of pre-departure champagne and a bowl of warm almonds.
 I got myself comfortable in the seat and began looking around.
-To the left of my seat, lining the length of the inner wall was the side table which had a wooden top.
-The reading light was next to the seat, next to a rectangular compartment which opened up to power plugs and a mirror.
+To the left of my seat, lining the length of the inner wall, was the side table with a wooden top.
+The reading light was next to the seat, next to a rectangular compartment that opened up to power plugs and a mirror.
 The remote control for the TV was located under this compartment.

 There was a big pillow placed on the seat when I boarded the plane.
-On the side table, waiting for me were the headphones, in-flight menu and the amenity kit.
-I was impressed that American Airlines offered a pair of noise-cancelling Bose headphones.
+On the side table waiting for me were the headphones, in-flight menu, and the amenity kit.
+I was impressed that American Airlines offered a pair of noise-canceling Bose headphones.
 The amenity kit was a Cole Haan branded pouch.
-The items inside include an eyeshade, a dental kit and mouthwash, compression socks, earbuds, and some hand cream, moisturizer and lip balm from a brand called 3LAB.
-Shortly after takeoff, I requested for a pair of pyjamas.
-While unbranded, the American Airlines pyjamas are quite comfortable.
+The items inside include an eyeshade, a dental kit and mouthwash, compression socks, earbuds, some hand cream, moisturizer, and lip balm from a brand called 3LAB.
+Shortly after takeoff, I requested a pair of pajamas.
+While unbranded, the American Airlines pajamas are quite comfortable.
 They also provided a pair of slippers.